pietrotedeschi/arid/README.md

 </p>

 # Anonymous Remote IDentification of Unmanned Aerial Vehicles (ARID)
+ARID provides anonymous remote identification for drones and UAVs.

 ## Credits
 Credits go to the original authors of EC ElGamal protocol (blanclux) and OpenSSL 1.0.0 library for ARM whose original efforts made this possible.